-Be it Windows, Linux, Mac OS, or something else, most of our technology runs some form of base operating system software, or “OS”.
-Even those devices we consider to be single purpose, like a baby monitor, often run a “general purpose” operating system (typically, a Linux variant).
+Be it Windows, Linux, Mac OS, or something else, your technology runs on an operating system software, or OS.
+Even those devices considered single-purpose, like a baby monitor, often run a “general purpose” operating system (typically, a Linux variant).

-When Windows 10 changed its approach to privacy, it became shockingly clear how much we rely on Windows for privacy and security.
+When Windows 10 changed its approach to privacy, it became clear how much we rely on Microsoft for privacy and security.
 Many felt Microsoft had crossed a line, collecting excessive amounts of information in ways outside our control.
 Exactly what was being shared was unclear, and there were no trustworthy, easy-to-use solutions to avoid it.
-While Microsoft appears to be adding more privacy controls to more recent versions, the fact remains that for many, trust was irrevocably breached.

-The most important take-away, however, is not that Microsoft may or may not be trustworthy; it’s that every operating-system vendor has the power do any or all of this, with or without letting us know.
-The amount of trust we place in any OS vendor to properly manage our privacy and security is enormous.
+The most important takeaway is not about Microsoft’s trustworthiness; it’s that every operating-system vendor has the power to do or change any or all of this, with or without letting us know.
+The amount of trust you place in any OS vendor to manage your privacy and security is enormous.

-Aside from being vigilant, managing the privacy and security options that are available, and paying attention to reliable, objective news sources, there’s little we can do if our trust is misplaced, other than switching to a more trustworthy alternative.
+Aside from being vigilant, managing the available privacy and security options, and paying attention to reliable, objective news sources, there’s little you can do other than switching to alternatives you consider more trustworthy.

-Everything I’ve just said about operating systems applies to every piece of software running on your computer, phone, or other device – including security software.
+Everything I’ve just said about operating systems applies to every piece of software running on your computer, phone, or other device.

-The average computer user has dozens, if not hundreds, of apps and applications installed across various devices, from nearly as many different vendors – and each vendor has its own approach to privacy and security.
+You probably have dozens, if not hundreds, of apps and applications installed, from nearly as many vendors, and each has its own approach to privacy and security.

 That’s a lot of trust spread across a lot of different companies.
-Besides trusting that they’re competent at whatever it is we use their software for, we’re also assuming they’re competent at keeping our information safe and secure, and that they’re not, themselves, malicious.
-We give them much more access to our information than we might realize.
+Besides trusting they’re competent at whatever you use their software for, you’re also assuming they’re competent at keeping your information safe and secure, and that they are not malicious themselves.
+You give them much more access to our information than you might realize.